Teodoro Nguema Obiang Mangue: Embezzlement charges

 In February 2012, a Parisian mansion belonging to Nguema, worth around €100 million, was raided by French police and they discovered luxury goods inside worth millions of euros.
 In July 2012, an arrest warrant was issued for him.
 The mansion was seized by French authorities in August 2012.
 He was indicted by the French justice on several counts of corruption and money-laundering with an 'in absentia' trial beginning in 2017.
 In response, Equatorial Guinea filed a case against France in the International Court of Justice accusing France of breaching the diplomatic immunity of its representatives and premises.
 In the preliminary phase the court found that France must guarantee the protection of the premises presented as housing the diplomatic mission of Equatorial Guinea in France.
 In December 2020 it ruled that the mansion was never a diplomatic premises.

 In September 2016, the District Attorneys Roger Le Loire and Charlotte Bilger referred Nguema to the Criminal Court of Paris, and issued an arrest warrant through Interpol.
 This procedure was validated by the International Court of Justice in December 2016.

 The French trial concluded in October 2017 with Nguema receiving a suspended sentence of three years plus a suspended fine of €30 million.
 His properties in France, as well as 17 luxury cars, were also seized, including the Parisian mansion.

 UK sanctions

 On 22 July 2021, the United Kingdom imposed sanctions on Nguema over "lavish lifestyle" spending, which he spent on mansions, private jets, among other things.
 In retaliation, the Foreign Minister of Equatorial Guinea, Simeón Oyono Esono Angue, announced the closure of the country's embassy in London, as the British government sanctioned Nguema.
 The Minister said that it was the first measure and that Equatorial Guinea "will not allow interference in internal affairs".

 Brazil sanctions

-In January 2025, Brazilian authorities have charged Teodoro Nguema Obiang Mangue, Vice President of Equatorial Guinea and son of President Teodoro Obiang Nguema Mbasogo, with money laundering.
-The charges stem from allegations that Obiang used embezzled public funds to purchase a $2.5 million apartment in Brazil and attempted to enter the country in 2018 with $16 million in cash and luxury items.
+In January 2025, Brazilian authorities charged Nguema with money laundering.
+The charges stem from allegations that he used embezzled public funds to purchase a $2.5 million apartment in Brazil and attempted to enter the country in 2018 with $16 million in cash and luxury items.